 You likely already know that risk is an important consideration when making any investment.
-While it can be difficult to measure or quantify the risk a stock possesses, beta is one mechanism.
-Beta is the measure of a stock’s volatility, relative to the movement of the rest of the stock market.
-The S&P 500 is typically used as the benchmark by which any stock’s beta is calculated.
+While measuring or quantifying a stock’s risk can be difficult, the beta score is one mechanism.
+The best high beta stocks see a lot of volatility relative to the movement of the rest of the stock market.

 Best High Beta Stocks

 With so much buzz surrounding oil at present, it’s no surprise to see an oil company at the top of this list.

 Ranger Oil develops and produces black gold along with natural gas and natural gas liquids in Southern Texas.

 The company has been in business for over 140 years and had a heydey before a series of declines leading up to the onset of the Covid pandemic.